The Saatva Classic is a luxurious, well-made mattress. It brings unbelivably soft comfort and pressure relieving support. It's also incredible value.

 Ordering, delivery, and set up

-Placing the order online is pretty standard, and if you have any questions about which options to choose, you can choose from a live chat or phone support to answer any questions.
+The online ordering is pretty standard, and if you have any questions about which options to choose, you can choose from a live chat or phone support to answer any questions.
 At checkout, you'll also be presented with the option to add on pillows, a foundation, and a mattress pad.

 Each mattress is made-to-order, taking an average of 9-21 days from creation to delivery.
 Mine took eight.
 Saatva utilizes a network of 19 mattresses across the country and 150 delivery partners for its White Glove Delivery to reduce carbon emissions and overproduction.
 This strategy enables Saatva to be within 60 miles of 85 percent of households in the continental U.S. For instance, my mattress was made in Rome, Georgia, about 70 miles shy of its final destination: Atlanta.

 Once the mattress was ready, I was called to schedule a delivery date for free White Glove Delivery.
-This process was swift, COVID-friendly, and I didn't have to lift a finger!
-They clean up all the packaging and will even remove your old mattress for free, just tick that option at checkout.
+This process was swift, COVID-friendly, and I didn't have to lift a finger.
+They clean up all the packaging and will even remove your old mattress for free, if you tick that option at checkout.
 As the mattress arrives in its fully expanded condition, there were also no off-gassing odors to even think about.
-One of my most breezy delivery mattress experiences to date.
+It was one of my most easiest delivery mattress experiences to date.

 The mattress will work with most bed types.
-If you're using a traditional metal frame, Saatva suggests adding on their wood-slatted foundation, as box springs are not recommended, which is the route we went.
+If you're using a traditional metal frame, Saatva suggests adding on their wood-slatted foundation, as box springs are not recommended, which is the option I chose.
 The mattress is also ideal for platform beds as long as the horizontal slats are spaced less than 4 inches apart and adjustable bases.
-Queen and larger sizes also need proper center support, otherwise the warranty could be voided.
+Queen and larger sizes also need proper center support, otherwise, the warranty could be voided.

 Saatva warranty and trial period

-Saatva offers a standard 15-year warranty on its mattresses.
-The warranty covers body impressions over an inch, if within the first two years of ownership is deemed defective, Saatva replaces at free of charge.
-Between years three and 15-years of ownership, Saatva will repair and recover your mattress for free, but you will be responsible for transportation costs of $99 each way.
+Saatva offers a lifetime warranty on its mattresses in its warranty program dubbed "Friends for Life."
+The warranty covers body impressions over an inch, if within the first two years of ownership is deemed defective, Saatva replaces it free of charge.
+Between years three and the end of your individual ownership, Saatva will repair and recover your mattress for free, but you will be responsible for transportation costs of $149 each way.
+They also offer an option to get an entirely new mattress at a percentage of the original price you paid, varying from 40% to 80%, depending on how many years you've owned your mattress.

-Saatva's trial period also spans six months or 180 nights, but if you do decide the mattress is not right for you, Saatva deducts a $99 return fee to cover the cost of picking up the mattress.
+Saatva offers a year-long trial period, but if you do decide the mattress is not right for you, Saatva deducts a $99 return fee to cover the cost of picking up the mattress.
 Returned mattresses are donated to veterans' shelters or offered to employees and associates across their network of more than 150 delivery centers.

 How does the Saatva Classic rate online?

-Online is where Saatva mattresses are most buzzed-about.
-Directly on Saatva's site's the Classic mattress pulls in a near perfect 4.9 out of 5 stars across over 2,000 reviews.
-The top reviews praise the quality materials for the value, customer service interactions, and of course, better sleep and chronic pain relief while the most critical complaints are that the soft is not soft enough while the firm was too firm, which can be subjective.
+On Saatva's site', the Classic mattress pulls in a near perfect 4.8 out of 5 stars across more than 3,000 reviews.
+The top reviews praise the quality materials for the value, customer service interactions, and of course, better sleep and chronic pain relief.
+The most critical complaints are that the soft is not soft enough while the firm was too firm, which can be subjective.

 Is the Saatva Classic mattress worth it?

-There's really a lot to love about the Saatva Classic.
-In addition to adding an element of luxury to your routine, the mattress is an incredible value with its focus on high-quality, made to order materials, customizable options, and of course, the perk of Free White Glove Delivery.
+There's a lot to love about the Saatva Classic.
+In addition to adding an element of luxury to your routine, the mattress is an incredible value with its focus on high-quality, made-to-order materials, customizable options, and of course, the perk of Free White Glove Delivery.
 The Saatva Classic is that perfect blend of comfort and support, cozy and cooling, with enduring pressure relief.

-The six-month time is a generous amount of time to give the mattress a test run, and if you've found you've chosen a mattress that is too firm or soft for your needs, Saatva's customer service will work with you to help solve the solution.
-Though, if you do decide to return it, its one of the only DTC internet brands that we can think of that deducts a fee for the pick-up (i.e. labor and gas).
-It's $99, which isn't the end of the world, especially since they handle all the logistics of removing it for you.
+The year-long time is a generous amount of time to give the mattress a test run, and if you've found you've chosen a mattress that is too firm or soft for your needs, Saatva's customer service will work with you to help solve the solution.
+However, if you decide to return it, it's one of the only DTC internet brands to charge a fee for the pick-up (i.e. labor and gas).
+It's $99, which isn't the end of the world, especially since they handle all the logistics of removing it for you, but it's more than other companies.